gkerr01/frameworks_and_languages_module/technical_report.md

 // https://supreme-guide-x44p9gvjrqgcvgxj.github.dev//workspaces/frameworks_and_languages_module/server/server.js
 DELETE /item/:itemId: above from my server deletes the item with the specified ID.
 Responds with 204 (No Content) on successful deletion, or 404 if the item is not found.

-These endpoints are particularly useful as  they allow developers to handle different types of client requests based on the intended action from these defined routing methods like app.get() and app.post(), are correspond to specific HTTP methods (GET, POST, etc.).
+These endpoints are particularly useful as they allow developers to handle different types of client requests based on the intended action from these defined routing methods like app.get() and app.post() are correspond to specific HTTP methods (GET, POST, etc.).
 They also provide a clear and structured way to organize different functionalities or resources based on the URL.
 (Using Express Routing, no date)